-Students who anticipate any religious conflicts with examinations and report those conflicts in writing to the Office of the Registrar at fasexams@fas by the last day of classes each term will receive accommodations.
+Students who anticipate any religious conflicts with examinations should report such conflicts in writing to the Office of the Registrar at fasexams@fas.harvard.edu by the last day of classes each term, thereby receiving accommodations.
 Accommodations may not be possible if the conflict is reported after that date.